 If you have a product that you would like to see on Behind the Sawdust, or would like to become one of our regular sponsors, please contact us using the form at the top of this page.
 Please be aware that we turn down more products than we accept for review.
 Top quality is a must!
 If you wish to receive a media kit, including our current web and subscriber stats, testimonials from current sponsors, and ideas about how we may work together, please request one using the form above.

 Advertising & Sponsorship Opportunities

 The Stumpy Nubs booth at Woodworking in America 2015 (Before doors opened)

 James Hamilton is a full-time woodworking instructor, top-selling author, blogger, producer and publisher.
 He's been an instructor at the annual Woodworking in America conference since 2015; a fan favorite at woodworking shows and retail store events; and his work has appeared in some of the top periodicals and online resources in the industry.
-He's the author of The Homemade Workshop (Popular Woodworking Books, 2015) and the upcoming The Stumpy Nubs Guide to Advanced Table Saw Techniques (Popular Woodworking Books 2017) and The Stumpy Nubs Guide to Advanced Router Techniques (Popular Woodworking Books 2018).
+He's the author of The Homemade Workshop (Popular Woodworking Books, 2015) and the upcoming The Stumpy Nubs Guide to the Router and The Stumpy Nubs Guide to the Table Saw (Popular Woodworking Books 2018, 2019).
 He's the producer of one of the longest running woodworking channels on YouTube, and the editor of Stumpy Nubs Woodworking Journal.
 In 2017 James received the Woodworking Network "40 under 40 Award", given to innovators in the craft.
 James and his wife live in Michigan's Saginaw Valley area.

 Fans coming to meet, have books signed by "Stumpy Nubs" at a Rockler store openings, 2017